Stuyk/ramblings/joyless-ai-efficiency.md

 - You stop critical pattern recognition
 - You stop loving

-AI is an interesting tool for boilerplate code and small problems.
+AI is an interesting tool for boilerplate code, small problems, and establishing a feedback loop for you to consider edge cases.

 Think about the repercussions of using too much AI.

 Those who tread too deep may lose a type of mental therapy they used to enjoy.

+If we stop understanding AI, then we will lose AI.